ACColin/PhyloJaltoWorkflow/PhyloGWAS_test/README.md

 Note: I kept the line breaks in this picture but it might be necessary to remove them to run *ms*.

-The first two numerical arguments specify the number of individuals per locus (58) and the number of loci ($10^9$).
+ * The first two numerical arguments specify the number of individuals per locus (58) and the number of loci ($10^9$).
 In Pease et al. and Wu et al., these very large simulated datasets are partitioned into smaller ones later on to test significance.
-In our example in tomato chromosome 1, there were 53,748 variable amino acid sites, so this simulated dataset would be broken up into many smaller ones of 53,748 each.
+In our example in tomato chromosome 1, there were **53,748 variable amino acid sites**, so this simulated dataset would be broken up into many smaller ones of 53,748 each.
 ![output_MVFtools](images/MVFtools_head_pH.PNG)

- * `-s 1` means each locus contains an individual variable site; so really, we are simulating 10^9 independent variable sites
+ * `-s 1` means each locus contains an individual variable site; so really, we are simulating 10^9 independent variable sites.
  * `-I` is used to specify population structure; since this is a phylogeny, we specify 29 populations with 2 samples from each one (29 2’s)
- * the `-ej` commands are originally used to specify population joining events but in our case this will be translated in speciation times.
-For example, `-ej 0.6852423 13 12` means that lineage 13 joins to lineage 12 at time 0.6852423
+ * the `-ej` commands are used to specify population joining events but considering our input data, this will be translated in speciation times.
+For example, `-ej 0.6852423 13 12` means that lineage 13 joins to lineage 12 at time 0.6852423.
- * To construct these commands, you will need an ultrametric phylogeny of the relevant species, and some way to convert the branch lengths to coalescent units
+ * To construct these commands, you will need an ultrametric phylogeny of the relevant species, and some way to convert the branch lengths to coalescent units.

-- You will also need a numerical key for each species.
-After lineage joining events, the ancestral population takes on the smaller numerical ID; i.e. the ancestral population of 13 and 12 is 12 after time 0.6852423 in the past.
+The command requires a species:number key.
+After lineage joining events, the ancestral population takes on the smaller numerical ID.
+For example in Pease's case, the ancestral population of 13 and 12 is 12 after time 0.6852423 in the past.
-- Important: ms uses units of 4N generations, rather than the standard 2N for coalescent units.
+Important: ms uses units of **4N generations** instead of the standard 2N for coalescent units.
 Differences in effective population size can be incorporated by rescaling the branch lengths.

 To run the script change the path to the *ms* software in the `$OD` variable, as well as the path specified for `cd` where you want the output to be saved.